LSD: Distribution

 In terms of distribution, it is estimated that only about 1 to 1.5% of the drug reaches the brain both in animals and humans.
 Following a typical 100 μg dose in humans, this would be about 1 μg that is distributed into the brain.
 LSD levels in different brain areas have been found to vary in monkeys.
 Levels were equal in blood, cerebral cortex, cerebellum, and brainstem, whereas levels were 1.5 times higher in the thalamus and extrapyramidal system, 2 to 3 times higher in the hypothalamus and limbic system, 2 to 5 times higher in the auditory and visual cortex, 5 to 7 times higher in the posterior pituitary and pineal gland, and 10 times higher in the anterior pituitary gland.
-These varying concentrations in different brain areas may explain the profile of psychedelic effects of LSD.
+These varying concentrations in different brain areas may explain the specific profile or balance of psychedelic effects of LSD.
 Bodily distribution of LSD has also been studied.

 It has been said that there is a peculiar 40-minute lag before onset of the psychedelic effects of LSD when it is administered intravenously.
 This has been said to be related to time-dependent interactions of LSD with the serotonin 5-HT_{2A} receptor.
 However, contradicting the preceding claims, other sources have stated that intravenous injection of LSD results in onset of effects within a few minutes.
 In a 2025 pharmacokinetic study comparing oral and intravenous LSD, the onset orally was about 45 minutes and the onset by intravenous injection was about 2.5 minutes.
 In addition, intrathecal injection (intraspinal injection) is reported to have a virtually instantaneous onset of action.
 However, in the 2025 study, time to maximal effects was about 2.5 hours orally and about 1.2 hours intravenously.
 In an earlier 2016 study, intravenous LSD effects similarly peaked after about 1.7 hours.
-For comparison, intravenous dimethyltryptamine (DMT) given as a bolus has been found to produce maximal effects after about 2 minutes and intravenous psilocybin given over 60 seconds after about 4 minutes.
-Doses of LSD are said to be similar by oral and injectable routes, with the exception of intrathecal injection in which the dose is reduced to about one-third of usual.
+For comparison, intravenous dimethyltryptamine (DMT) given as a bolus has been found to produce maximal effects after about 2 minutes and intravenous psilocybin given over 60 seconds produces peak effects after about 4 minutes.
+Doses of LSD are said to be similar by oral and injectable routes, with the exception of intrathecal injection, in which the dose is reduced to about one-third of usual.

+The plasma protein binding of LSD in humans is unknown, but it is 65 to 90% bound to plasma proteins in guinea pigs.